 By James Murphy

-Murphy is Locomation’s Vice President of Government Affairs
+Locomation’s Vice President of Government Affairs

 When I got my Commercial Driver’s License (CDL) 20 years ago, the first truck I drove regularly was an old Ford AeroMax L9000 tractor.
 It had no air ride suspension or air conditioning and kicked like a mule over every bump.
 Like that old Ford AeroMax, truck drivers are tough.
 They shoulder a huge burden to make sure our shelves are stocked, our pantries are full, and we have the goods we need to carry on our everyday lives.
 At Locomation, we are passionate about improving driver quality of life by raising driver efficiency, eliminating waiting, overnight stays and idling, and getting drivers back to their home base every 24 hours.